deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Yeah.
 Blue isn’t your color, babe.”

-Xiù *snrrk*ed and swept the celery into the pan to fry.
+Xiù *snrrk*-ed and swept the celery into the pan to fry.

 “Mulan and Merida,” she mused.
 “Guess I like the warrior princesses, huh?”